mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 ### Autoscale verification

- - After some time, the number of outbound sockets in wait time is going to increase, go back to the portal, find the App Service called "PerfStressWebApp" in you resource group, and select the setting "Scale Out (App Service Plan)" on the settings Menu on the left.
+ - After some time, the number of outbound sockets in wait time is going to increase.
+From the Azure portal, find the App Service named "PerfStressWebApp" in your resource group.
+Select **Scale Out (App Service Plan)** on the left.

 - Select **Run History** in the top toolbar.